 Literature Reference: “Faith has to work twenty-four hours a day in and through us, or we perish.”
 (Big Book – Page 16, Bill’s Story)

 What Can I Surrender in this Step?
-The person I was before taking these Steps

 Decisions are wonderful.
 Decision is defined as “making up one’s own mind.”
 Decisions resolve conflicts.
 For many, the conflict over drinking and not wanting to drink made a third step decision relatively simple.
 We were happy to turn over our drinking problem to God as we understood God.
 However, for many of us, we were not so willing to turn over other areas of our lives so readily.